-There are several other churches, parks and gardens in the Little Quarter.
+There are several other churches, parks, and gardens in the Little Quarter.
 The southwest part of it is taken up by the vast Petřín Park ♥, with grand panoramas of Prague from different vantage points.
-There are several minor attractions at the highest point of the park, served by funicular railway (Observation Tower, an imitation of Tour Eiffel of sorts, Mirror Maze ending with a room of curved mirrors, Observatory).
+There are several minor attractions at the highest point of the park, served by a funicular railway (Observation Tower, an imitation of Tour Eiffel of sorts; Mirror Maze ending with a room of curved mirrors; an Observatory).

 Prague Castle ♥♥ (Pražský Hrad) is where the history of Prague started.
 It has several points of interest.
 First of all, of course, is the St Vitus Cathedral ♥♥♥ (Chrám Sv.
 Víta) whose towers and spires soar above the city.
 The Gothic cathedral is richly decorated and impressive both on the exterior and inside, with brilliant stained-glass windows and magnificent bas-reliefs around its perimeter.

-A small alley with brightly-painted tiniest of houses, Golden Lane ♥ (Zlatá Ulička) is an amusing sight, a former residence of castle guards and later goldsmiths.
+A small alley with brightly-painted tiniest of houses, Golden Lane ♥ (Zlatá Ulička) is a picturesque sight, a former residence of castle guards and later goldsmiths.
 In 1916, Franz Kafka stayed in No. 22 for a few months.
 All of the houses are now souvenir shops.
 There are also a couple of small expositions – medieval arms and clothes, and a torture chamber.

-We did linger a bit at the pleasant Royal Garden ♥ (Královská Zahrada) outside castle walls, and took a passing look at the Belvedere, one of the finest Renaissance buildings north of the Alps (it is open only for exhibitions).
+The Royal Garden ♥ (Královská Zahrada) outside the castle walls is as pleasant as such gardens can be and is home to the Belvedere, one of the finest Renaissance buildings north of the Alps (open only for special exhibitions).

-Outside of the castle gates, at Sternberg Palace (Šternberský Palác), you can find Gallery of Old Masters ♥.
-It does not compete with the foremost painting collections found elsewhere in Europe, but some of its paintings are worth a look.
+Outside of the castle gates, at Sternberg Palace (Šternberský Palác), you can find the Gallery of Old Masters ♥.
+It is a level below the foremost painting collections found elsewhere in Europe, but worth a look nonetheless.

-A town called Hradčany was founded in early 14th century around the castle.
+A town called Hradčany was founded in the early 14th century around the castle.
 In this elevated area of the city, there are several charming streets and attractive sights to explore.
-We only looked from the outside at Schwarzenberg Palace (Schwarzenberský Palác) and a couple of other imposing buildings.
-We did visit Loreta ♥, an opulent complex devoted to the legend of the Santa Casa de Loreto.
-Its treasury contains a large number of valuable jewelled liturgical items.
+Schwarzenberg Palace (Schwarzenberský Palác) and a couple of other imposing buildings could be worth visiting.
+Loreta ♥ is an opulent complex devoted to the legend of the Santa Casa de Loreto.
+Its treasury contains a large number of valuable jeweled liturgical items.

 To the south of the Old Town lies the area that is younger in appearance, the New Town.
-While dating from mid-14th century, this district was largely redeveloped in the late 19th century.
-There are several potentially interesting churches located in various corners of it (none that we visited), the resplendent National Theater (Národní Divadlo), which can only be visited for a performance, and a few museums that we decided to skip, among them the National Museum (Národní Muzeum) whose collection is said to be much less impressive than the building it inhabits.
-Some blocks in Nové Město consist entirely of adjoined Art Nouveau buildings, with mosaics, sgraffito, ornamental balconies, bas-reliefs, etc. All in well-preserved condition.
+While dating from the mid-14th century, this district was largely redeveloped in the late 19th century.
+There are several potentially interesting churches located in various corners of it, the resplendent National Theater (Národní Divadlo), which can only be visited for a performance, and a few museums, such as the National Museum (Národní Muzeum) whose collection is said to be much less impressive than the building it inhabits.
+Some blocks in Nové Město consist entirely of adjoined Art Nouveau buildings, with mosaics, sgraffito, ornamental balconies, bas-reliefs, etc. All are in well-preserved condition.

 The two major squares in Nové Město are Wenceslas Square ♥ (Václavské Náměstí) and Charles Square ♥ (Karlovo Náměstí).
-The former is really a wide street surrounded by hotels, restaurants, clubs and shops.
-The latter has a peaceful retreat of a park and projects the academic environment of the city university.
+The former is really a wide street surrounded by hotels, restaurants, clubs, and shops.
+The latter has a peaceful retreat in a park and projects the academic environment of the city university.